-OVERVIEW: Northrop Grumman and its namesake foundation support STEM education initiatives designed to increase opportunity and diversity in the science, technology and engineering fields.
+OVERVIEW: Northrop Grumman and its namesake foundation support STEM education initiatives that increase opportunity and diversity in the science, technology, and engineering fields.
 The foundation makes direct grants to national-level organizations and offers matching funds for employee giving.
-Funding mostly goes to competitions, camps and professional development opportunities for K-12 education, but also to higher ed in the form of scholarship funds and support for national diversity organizations.
+Funding mostly supports competitions, camps, and professional development opportunities for K-12 education, but it also supports higher education scholarships and national diversity organizations.

-IP TAKE: This funder is especially interested in efforts to make the STEM professions more representative of the nation as a whole.
-If your goal is to extend STEM opportunities for women, African Americans, Hispanics, and other underrepresented groups—or you want to get more young people into cyber security—this funder shares your agenda.
+IP TAKE: This funder prioritizes efforts to increase diversity in the STEM professions and seeks to partner with organizations whose goal is to increase STEM opportunities for women, African Americans, Hispanics, and other underrepresented groups.

-Though it comes in at a lower level, the foundation also supports higher ed STEM.
-This it does by giving to scholarship funds, diversity programs, organizations serving current and former members of the military, career pipeline programs, and cybersecurity programs.
-Beneficiary organizations have included academic or professional diversity organizations, scholarship funds, and a variety of programs at universities, colleges, and community colleges.
-Initiatives have included undergraduate mentorships, efforts to attract more women and underrepresented minorities into the field, an honors undergraduate program, and an initiative to get more two-year college STEM grads to pursue a four-year and graduate-level education.
+Though it is less of a priority, the foundation also supports higher education STEM by giving to scholarship funds, diversity programs, organizations serving current and former members of the military, career pipeline programs, and cybersecurity programs.
+Past beneficiary organizations include academic or professional diversity organizations, scholarship funds, and a variety of programs at universities, colleges, and community colleges.
+Past initiatives include undergraduate mentorships, efforts to attract more women and underrepresented minorities into the field, an honors undergraduate program, and an initiative to get more two-year college STEM grads to pursue a four-year and graduate-level education.

-The Northrop Grumman Corporation also directly supports the areas of "education, services for veterans and the military, health and human services, as well as the environment," with application deadlines and additional information listed here.
-The foundation has also been a supporter of a number of associations and programs (some of them STEM-related) for military service members and veterans in higher education.
+The Northrop Grumman Corporation also directly supports the areas of "education, services for veterans and the military, health and human services, as well as the environment."
+Application deadlines and additional information are listed here.
+The foundation also supports a number of associations and programs (some of them STEM-related) for military service members and veterans in higher education.